Antique (province): Etymology

 Antique was one of the three sakups (districts) of Panay before Spanish colonizers arrived on the islands.
 The province was known at that time as Hantík, the local name for the large black ants found on the island.
-The Spanish chroniclers, influenced by the French, recorded the region's name as Hantique with the (silent 'h'), but this was only adopted in areas near Malandog River in present Hamtic town which then became the provincial capital (shortly before Bugason and San Jose).
+The Spanish chroniclers, influenced by the French, recorded the region's name as Hantique (with the silent 'h'), but this was only adopted in areas near Malandog River in present Hamtic town which then became the provincial capital (shortly before Bugason and San Jose).
 The province bearing its former capital's name is spelled and pronounced as "Antique" (än-ti-ké), without 'h' and pronounced in (Kinaray-a) dialectic way.

 History

-Precolonial
+Early history

 Historians believe that the earliest people who settled on the island of Panay were tribal Negritos or Atis.
-Oral history, relayed as the "Maragtas", states that ten "datus" or minor tribal Malay chieftains escaped persecution from a city called Odtohan from Borneo due to a tyrant ruler called Makatunaw.
+Oral history, relayed as the "Maragtas", states that ten "datus" or minor tribal Malay chieftains escaped persecution from a city called Odtojan from Borneo due to a tyrant ruler called Makatunaw.
 The ten datus, led by Datu Puti, sailed northward with their families and communities, landing on Panay after departing Borneo.
-There are claims that the narrative of the Maragtas is dated to 1212 to fit with the transition of the Srivijayan Empire to Majapahit but there are no written evidence about this, nor there are any existing claims that links the datus to Borneo.
-Nevertheless, the Maragtas narrative is to be considered as part of the local history of the people.
+The authenticity of this narrative is disputed but nonetheless continues to be a part of the local history of the people of Antique.

-Upon arrival, the Malay datus met the Ati chieftain Datu Marikudo and his wife Maniwantiwan.
-They offered the chieftain a salakot (wide-brimmed hat) (out of exaggeration, the present day locals believed to be of pure gold) which includes a golden necklace, earrings, bracelets and trinkets they wore when they fled Borneo among other gifts of pearls and fine clothes as a display of respect and to buy the land for them to live.
-Datu Marikudo responded to the datus' generosity by giving the Malayans the lowlands and moving to the mountains with his Ati tribe as the mountains are sacred to them.
-The legacy of this landing is commemorated annually in Antique during the Binirayan festival.
+According to the Maragtas, the Bornean datus upon arrival met with the Ati chieftain Datu Marikudo and his wife Maniwantiwan.
+They offered the chieftain a salakot (wide-brimmed hat) (believed to be of pure gold by present-day locals) as well as a golden necklace, earrings, bracelets and trinkets they wore when they fled Borneo.
+The gifts also include pearls and fine clothes as a show of respect to the indigenous people.
+Datu Marikudo responded to the datus' generosity by giving them the lowlands and moving to the mountains with his Ati tribe as the mountains are sacred to them.
+The legendary arrival of Bornean boats at the shores of Antique is commemorated annually in the Binirayan festival.

 The island of Panay was then divided into three sakups: Hantik, Akean and Irong-Irong.
 Irong-Irong became Iloilo, Akean became the present-day Aklan and Capiz, and Hantik (also called Hamtik or Hamtic) became Antique.
 Hantik was named for the large black ants found on the island called "hantik-hantik".